zjseales/VehiclePractice/README.md

 11/03
 - Failed to set a custom LOD to a Static Mesh, at runtime.
 (I'm sure it's possible but, again, outside of current skillset.)

-- New plan is to optimize the scene as much as possible.
+- Applied multiple HLOD's to a complex scene.
+Triangle count reduced to 23% but this made computation very slow, the fps lowered.
+Seems the best solution is to edit the meshes before runtime.

 ## Simple Plan For Optimizing A Scene.
 - Reference LOD (Level Of Detail) settings - from a script - for a single asset.
 - Make number of polygons adjustable with a button.
 - Write script to lower polygons for all assets in a folder.

-- Look into HLOD groups/layers to optimize poly count of the scene.
+✓ Look into HLOD groups/layers to optimize poly count of the scene.

 ✓ Try duplicate and convert to low poly assets, instead of lowering quality during runtime (Unreal already does this)